 Address: Domberg 36, 85354 Freising, Germany

 Freising Cathedral is also known as Saint Mary and Corbinian Cathedral.
 In German, it is called Mariendom.
-This building is a Roman-style basilica located in Freising, Bavaria.
-It serves as the co-cathedral to the Catholic Archdiocese of Munich and Freising.
+This building is a Roman-style basilica located in Freising, Bavaria, and it serves as the co-cathedral of the Catholic Archdiocese of Munich and Freising.

-This cathedral is renowned for being the venue of Pope Benedict XVI’s ordination as a priest.
-Major Reconstruction of the Freising Cathedral was carried out in the Baroque period and began in 1619.
-A total overhaul fully started in 1621and the almost finished high altar in the cathedral was dedicated in January 1624.
+The cathedral is renowned for being the venue of Pope Benedict XVI’s ordination as a priest.
+A major reconstruction of this church was carried out in the Baroque period and began in 1619.
+Then, a total overhaul began in 1621, and the high altar in the cathedral was dedicated in January 1624.

-The altarpiece commission was eventually reassigned to Rubens, who finished the Woman of the Apocalypse painting, a prevalent subject in German iconography from the time of the 15th century.
+The altarpiece commission was eventually reassigned to Rubens, who finished the Woman of the Apocalypse painting.
+It was a prevalent subject in German iconography from the time of the 15th century.

 This completed painting was first moved away to a safe place in 1632 when the Swedish troops began advancing.
-Currently, it is housed within the Alte Pinakothek, Munich.
+Currently, it is housed in the Alte Pinakothek art museum in Munich.
 During the 1920s, several frescoes in the church were seriously damaged and painted over.
 These frescoes were finally restored in 2006.

 See Related: Driving in Germany

 The Mariensäule, known in English to mean Mary’s Column, is a Merian column standing in Freising, Germany.
-The essence of the column is drawn on the fact of the people’s belief that Mary is the protector of the Bavaria city—Patrona Bavaria, they call her.
+The essence of the column comes from the belief that Mary is the protector of Bavaria.
+With this in mind, the locals call her “Patrona Bavaria.”

 See Related: Must-See Castles in Germany